 Hi-Tech Mosquito Devices

-There are great break-throughs in technology such as ThermaCell lanterns and propane and butane powered mosquito traps but these work best if you are staying in one place for an extended period of time.
+There are great break-throughs in technology such as ThermaCell lanterns and propane and butane powered mosquito traps that act as mosquito magnets.
+These work best if you are staying in one place for an extended period of time.
+If you don’t have access to these hi-tech mosquito magnets, an old school citronella candle at your campsite can also do the trick!

 To sum it all up, Yes Alaska has mosquitos, but for the most part, they do not live up to the many legends and stories you may have heard about the North.
 Alaska is one of the most amazing places in the world to visit and if a mosquito hater like me can survive I know you will love it here.